mittsq/dodgypilot/readme.md

 Branches prefixing "features/" are for cherry-picking.
 You may cherry-pick features that you like to your fork without going through my code.

+## Warnings and ToS
 WARNING: openpilot might not compile on your device if I'm doing something to the branch, always wait for the code to stabilise before installing this fork on your device.

 By using this software, you agree that:
-1. Maintainers of this software, and by definition - their entities, are not responsible for personal injuries, or damages done to your properties as a result of using this software.
+1. Maintainers of this software, and by definition - their entities, are not responsible for personal injuries, or damages done to your properties (these include your comma device(s) and vehicle(s)) as a result of using this software.
 2. You have viewed and acknowledged comma.ai and all its entities' terms of service.

 You do everything at your own risk.

+## Features
-Features (branch: 084 or 084-new, depends on which one is updated most recently):
+Features (branch: 085 or 085-new, depends on which one is updated most recently):
 1. No openpilot sounds (Two small chimes from the dash when OP wants driver's attention).
 2. No FCW (FCW & AEB handled by Driver Support ECU + SDSU).
 3. Includes shamelessly ripped off but modified version of @ShaneSmiskol's comma pedal SnG smoothing code.